ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/comprehensions-design.md

 ## Important Notes on Test Cases:

-1. As of now, we are able to pass the test cases individually one at a time.
-We are getting WASM errors while trying to run all the test cases together.
-We plan to fix this in our next milestone.
-2. The test cases are more detailed in the comprehension.test.ts file.
+1. The test cases are more detailed in the comprehension.test.ts file.
 In order to see how our current code is performing, please refer to the mentioned file.